The Prenup Checkup

 Originally published 2017

 You see, Deina was an independent graphic designer who had worked hard to buy her own home before she met her ex.
-Part home, part rental property, she thought it was a smart move since she didn’t have a pension; the home would be her retirement savings.
+Part home, part rental property, it seemed like a smart investment since she didn’t have a pension.
+The home would be her retirement savings.

-But, (Deina rolls her eyes) she fell in love.
+But — Deina rolls her eyes — she fell in love.
 Deina and her new husband used the home she bought to get a mortgage on another house they would use as a residence.
-But they grew tired of being landlords of the first home, sold it, and used the proceeds to pay off the second home plus top up their RSPs.
+But they grew tired of being landlords, sold the original home and used the proceeds to pay off the second home, plus top up their Retirement Savings Plan (RRSP).

 Then came the divorce.
-Deina was horrified to learn that, far from each spouse taking away what they contributed to the marriage, her ex was walking away with half a home he didn’t pay equally for and retirement savings he never contributed to.
+Deina was horrified to learn that, far from each spouse taking away what they contributed to the marriage, her ex would walk away with half of a home he didn’t pay equally for and retirement savings he never contributed to.

-Moreover, he is making a claim on half the value of Deina’s small business.
+Moreover, he made a claim on half the value of Deina’s small business.

-She says that having her marriage end was bad enough, being unaware of how a prenup could have helped her really makes her wish for that time machine.
+She says having her marriage end was bad enough.
+But being unaware of how a prenup could have helped her really makes her wish for a time machine.

-Like some second marriages, some feel the term prenuptial agreement comes with a certain amount of baggage, most of it untrue.
-For instance, prenups have the undeserved reputation of being used by rich individuals to protect their wealth from the ambitions of their new spouses.
+For some people entering into second marriages, the term prenuptial agreement can comes with a certain amount of baggage — most of it untrue.
+For instance, prenups have the undeserved reputation of being used by rich individuals to protect their wealth from the ambitions of a new spouse.

-But Nicole Ewing, Vice President, Business Succession Advisor and Tax and Estate Planner, TD Wealth, says prenuptial agreements are becoming more accepted for second marriages or for people with homes, savings, financial obligations and independent goals.
+But Nicole Ewing, Director, Tax and Estate Planning at TD Wealth, says prenuptial agreements have become more accepted for people who are remarrying, particularly when they already have homes, savings, financial obligations and independent goals of their own.

 Ewing says that far from bringing friction to a relationship, a prenuptial agreement can actually help both partners by laying out plans for managing or sharing finances during the marriage or in case of a breakdown of the marriage or if one spouse dies.

 “Prenups are becoming a normal part of moving in together, a normal part of getting married.
 People are having these discussions and are working through them.
-Spouses are much more independent financially and are having conversations over who’s going to pay for what and what money’s going to be joined and what isn’t,” she says.
+Spouses are much more independent financially and are having conversations over who’s going to pay for what and what money’s going to be joined and what isn’t,” says Ewing.

-“It’s now much more intentional than in years before where the couples’ money just blended without any plans,” Ewing says.
+“It’s now much more intentional than in years before where a couple’s money just blended without any plans,” she says.

 What is a Prenuptial Agreement?